Things on this page are fragmentary and immature notes/thoughts of the author. Please read with your own judgement!

 Clone means the type can be duplicated.
 Copy means the type can be duplicated by copying bytes.
 This means that Copy implies Clone, so when you implements Copy you should always implement Clone.

-is always explicit and may or may not be expensive.
-In order to enforce these characteristics, Rust does not allow you to reimplementCopy
+Cloneis a common trait for the ability to explicitly duplicate an object.
+It differs fromCopyin thatCopyis implicit and extremely inexpensive, whileCloneis always explicit and may or may not be expensive.
+In order to enforce these characteristics, Rust does not allow you to reimplementCopy, but you may reimplementCloneand run arbitrary code.
+SinceCloneis more general thanCopy, you can automatically make anythingCopybeCloneas well.

 - If a type does not implement the

-trait, it is moved when passed as a parameter.
+Copytrait, it is moved when passed as a parameter.
 This might cause issues of "object moved".
-To resolve this issue, you have to implement theCopy
+To resolve this issue, you have to implement theCopytrait.
+A simple way is to drive theCopyandClonabletraits using#[derive(Copy, Clone)].

 AsRef¶